-Just think for a moment, does everyone in your business understand how their working time relates to business profit and prosperity?
-In our quest to ensure that every member of an organisation understands how they can personally impact working capital we must never ignore or forget this old saying.
+Consider this: does everyone in your business understand how their working time relates to business profit and prosperity?
+In our quest to ensure that every member of an organisation understands how they can personally impact working capital, we must never ignore or forget this old saying.

-If you take too long to complete a task it means that the total cost of the product or service is higher.
-It is hard to quantify but a task that takes too long means less product produced or less customers served and ultimately means we have less to sell.
-It also means that our costs are higher so our prices have to be higher or our profit smaller.
-Time costs money.
+Taking too long to complete a task means that the total cost of the product or service is higher.
+It is hard to quantify, but a job that takes too long means less product produced or fewer customers served and ultimately means we have less to sell.
+Our costs are also higher and so our prices have to be higher or our profit smaller.

-Without comprising quality or customer service every person in your organisation should be thinking of ways to do things quicker.
+Every person in your organisation should be thinking of ways to do things quicker without comprising quality or customer service.

-For instance when things take longer than they need to because of time wasted having to ask questions or waiting on parts or adding in detail that is never used.
-Most people when asked can identify things that ‘waste’ their time and they will pretty much know how they could complete things more quickly than they do today.
+For example, things take longer because of time wasted having to ask questions, waiting on parts, or adding in detail that is unused.
+When asked to identify things that waste time, most people will pretty much know how they could complete things more quickly.

-This is all about working smarter not harder.
-If everyone is engaged in finding ways to work smarter then this can only lead to a more productive outcome.
+It is all about working smarter, not harder.
+If everyone is engaged in finding ways to work smarter, this can only lead to a more productive outcome.
 Any wasted time removed will then naturally turn into money.

-This is a really simple concept so why don’t people always think like this?
-Generally I think the answer is pretty simple too.
-Businesses can try and bit too clever.
-They can wrap the message up in business improvement initiatives, give it a fancy name or make it a management task.
-But the fact is that working as effectively as possible is everyone’s job.
-We just need to make sure people have the skills and motivation to do it.
+It’s a simple concept, so why don’t people always think like this?
+Generally, I think the answer is pretty simple too.
+Businesses can try to be too clever.
+They can wrap the message up in business improvement initiatives, give it a fancy name, or make it a management task, but the fact is working as effectively as possible is everyone’s job.
+We just need to ensure people have the skills and motivation to do it.

-- Standardise an email or a form or a proposal so that you don’t have to start from scratch each time
+- Standardise an email, a form, or a proposal so that you don’t have to start from scratch each time.

-- Provide systems which fire up quickly so you are not waiting on them
+- Provide systems that fire up quickly, so you are not waiting on them.

-We have been helping companies to achieve this goal for over 20 years and I am always astounded that so little focus and effort is put into this.
-If we can get everyone to remember the direct relationship between time and money they we will absolutely transform our businesses.
+Making small changes such as the examples listed will reduce the time it takes to complete tasks and reduce frustration.
+We’ve been helping companies to achieve this goal for over 20 years, and I’m always astounded that so little focus and effort is put into this.
+If we can get everyone to remember the direct relationship between time and money, we will transform our businesses.